- 1 What Advantages Are

 Archaic Hand-Powered Projectile -- Bows, crossbows, javelins, throwing knives, shuriken, etc.

-This Particular Point allows for extremely limited selections with broad roles, or extremely broad selections with limited roles, such as:
+This particular Advantage allows for extremely limited selections with broad roles, or extremely broad selections with limited roles, such as:

-Knives -- Just knives and that’s it, but the character would within their rights to use them as a melee weapon, CQC enhancer, and thrown weapon, as per their roles in Hilted Slashing, Hand-To-Hand, Archaic Hand-Powered Projectile.
+Knives -- Just knives and that’s it, but the character would within their rights to use them as a melee weapon, CQC enhancer, thrown weapon, et cetera, even as if they were under Hand-To-Hand, or Archaic Hand-Powered Projectile.
 The extreme focus affords versatile capabilities with that weapon.

 Personal Sniping -- Just about any weapon that could be used by an individual to believably engage in sniping, from marksman and anti-materiel rifles to longbows or lasers, but no matter what they use, any of these weapons will fill the role of “sniper”, with their other qualities mostly being perks and window dressing.
 The extreme focus affords a versatile selection of weapons in that role.